esrille/ibus-hiragana/docs_md/en/settings.md

 ## Hiragana IME Setup Window {: #ibus-setup-hiragana}

-You can customize the Hiragana IME in the **Hiragana IME Setup** window.
+You can customize Hiragana IME in the **Hiragana IME Setup** window.
 To open the **Hiragana IME Setup** window, select **Setup** from the keyboard menu in the desktop top bar.

 ![Keyboard menu](keyboard-menu.png)